WING-NUS/scisumm-corpus/README.md

 Please read further for details on the TAC 2014 Computational Linguistics Shared Task.

-To participate in the shared task, please register you team details at: https://docs.google.com/forms/d/1NBNDgpjXfSZL1iowPCwDzUBjKRhyHtBOKy_83y94E04/viewform
+To participate in the shared task, please register your team details at: https://docs.google.com/forms/d/1NBNDgpjXfSZL1iowPCwDzUBjKRhyHtBOKy_83y94E04/viewform

 Please see ./docs/corpusconstruction.txt for details.